KINE-FM

-KINE-FM (105.1 FM, "Hawaiian 105 KINE") is a commercial radio station licensed to Honolulu, Hawaii, United States.
+KINE-FM (105.1 MHz, "Hawaiian 105 KINE") is a commercial radio station licensed to Honolulu, Hawaii, United States.
 It is owned by SummitMedia and it broadcasts a Hawaiian adult contemporary radio format.
 The station's studios and offices are on Fort Street near Nimitz Highway in Downtown Honolulu.

-KINE-FM has an effective radiated power (ERP) of 100,000 watts horizontal polarization and 81,000 watts vertical.
-The transmitter is off Palehua Road on Palikea Ridge in Akupu.
+KINE-FM's transmitter is sited off of Palehua Road on Palikea Ridge in Akupu.
 KINE-FM is also heard on Oceanic Spectrum digital channel 855 for the entire state of Hawaii.